FredHutch/FHBig/_posts/2018-10-09-Three-Useful-Slack-Channels.md

 tags: Organizing
 author: Chao-Jen Wong
 ---
-How can you receive information and communicate with FHBig members without exploring hundreds of conversations across several Slack channels?
+How can you receive information and communicate with COOP Community members without exploring hundreds of conversations across several Slack channels?
 These three channels can save you some hassle: `#general`, `#co-working-polls` and `#question-and-answer`.

 <p class="notice--info"><strong>ProTip:</strong> Anyone who has <code class="highlighter-rouge">@fredhutch.org</code>,  <code class="highlighter-rouge">@sagebase.org</code>, <code class="highlighter-rouge">@sharp.org</code> and <code class="highlighter-rouge">@uw.edu</code> email address can join without invitation.
 The list can be expended upon request.</p>

-<p class="notice--info"><strong>ProTip:</strong> You can send this link to invite people: https://join.slack.com/t/fhbig/signup</p>
+<p class="notice--info"><strong>ProTip:</strong> You can send this link to invite people: <a href=https://join.slack.com/t/fhbig/signup</a></p>

 ## `#general`
 We use this channel to make announcements, display the weekly calendar and ask general questions.
 It’s a great place to make your voice reach most FHBig members.

 <p class="notice--info"><strong>ProTip:</strong> To mention or notify everyone on the channel, embed <a href="#">@everyone</a> or <a href="#">@channel</a> in your message. </p>

+<p class="notice--info"><strong>ProTip:</strong> Threads allow us to reply directly to a message, preserve context and encourage conversation without distracting a channel's flow.
+To start a thread, hover over the message and click the <strong>Start a thread icon</strong>. </p>

 ## `#co-working-polls`
 This channel is for curating ideas for co-working projects, forming or